Menopause at work

 Dealing with menopause alongside your job

-As open as some of us may have become about our bodies, our health and our relationships, the menopause can still come as something of a shock for many women.
+As open as some of us may have become about our bodies, our health and our relationships, menopause can still come as something of a shock for many women.

 It just isn’t something we’re routinely prepared for, by our mothers, our teachers, or even our friends.
 And because it can affect us all in different ways, over a slightly different span of years, we don’t always share exactly the same experience, which means it can be pretty isolating.